 While your meals are included in the price for your stay onboard the Galactic Starcruiser, guests can splurge for an even more special experience at the Captain’s Table.

-The Captain’s Table Dining experience takes place in the center of the Crown of Corellia Dining Room and is 32$ per person.
+The Captain’s Table Dining experience takes place in the center of the Crown of Corellia Dining Room and is 32$ per person in 2022 and increases to $50 per person in 2023.
 This has to be paid upfront when booking your stay.

 Here is how Disney describes it: